Formalizing Learning from Language Feedback with Provable Guarantees: Algorithm

-Directly querying LLM for an action by prompting with the interaction history (with the lowest temperature) would be similar to drawing actions from $\pi_\eta$ where $\eta$ is randomly sampled from $\argmin_{\eta'\in\HH} \sum_i \ell(A_i, O_i, \eta')$.
-In the classical RL setting, such a greedy algorithm does not explore and therefore does not always have low-regret.
-Since RL is a special case of reward-informative LLF, we conjecture that this greedy algorithm also does not have regret guarantees for general LLF.
-We will compare this baseline in all of our experiments and confirm that \algo~reliably outperforms this baseline.
+Directly querying an LLM for an action by prompting with the interaction history (as in Chain of Thought (CoT) reasoning with history) is similar to drawing actions from $\pi_\eta$ where $\eta$ is randomly sampled from $\argmin_{\eta'\in\HH} \sum_i \ell(A_i, O_i, \eta')$.
+In the RL setting, such a greedy algorithm does not necessarily explore and therefore does not always have low-regret.
+Since RL is a special case of discriminative LLF, we conjecture that this greedy algorithm also does not have regret guarantees for general LLF.
+In our experiments, \algo~reliably outperforms this baseline.